ChronoGS: Disentangling Invariants and Changes in Multi-Period Scenes: Conclusion

 \section{Conclusion}

 We presented \textbf{ChronoGS}, a temporally modulated Gaussian representation for reconstructing multi-period scenes.
 ChronoGS represents a multi-period scene with a unified anchor scaffold that aggregates geometry shared across periods.
 Temporally modulated features and a geometry activation mechanism jointly model both invariant structures and period-varying attributes.
 This formulation effectively handles geometric and appearance variations that arise when imagery is collected in different periods.
 In parallel, we introduced \textbf{ChronoScene}, a novel benchmark that collects multi-period observations and captures both geometric and appearance evolution across periods.
 Extensive experiments demonstrate that ChronoGS achieves sharper renderings, more accurate geometry, and improved cross-period consistency compared to existing baselines.
 Ablation studies validate the contribution of each component.
-To our knowledge, this is the first work to formally address and benchmark 3D reconstruction on multi-period scenes, undergoing non-continuous geometry and appearance changes.
+To our knowledge, this is the first work to reconstruct multi-period scenes within a unified, differentiable Gaussian-splatting framework that jointly handles non-continuous geometry and appearance changes.
 We provide both a simple but strong baseline and a valuable public benchmark for future research.